 From Cordura climbing pants to bourbon and snowshoes, we’ve found the best gifts for the adventurous women in your life.
 These are gifts for women who love the outdoors.

-For this gift guide, we talked with GearJunkie staffers Emily Reed and Mallory Paige as well as Wylder Goods founders Lindsey Elliott and Jainee Dial.
-Wylder launched last year as an online marketplace to equip – and more importantly, empower – women for adventure.
+For this gift guide, we talked with GearJunkie staffers as well as Wylder Goods founders Lindsey Elliott and Jainee Dial.
+Wylder is an online marketplace on a mission to equip — and, more importantly, empower — women for adventure.

 The gifts here all focus on real utility for women and an eye toward ethical or sustainable practices.